-Currently, I am a SSHRC Research Fellow in the Department of Health and Society at the University of Toronto Scarborough (UTSC), a Visiting Scholar in Social Anthropology at the School of Social and Political Science at the University of Edinburgh, and a Reviews Editor at the journal Medicine Anthropology Theory.
+I am a social and medical anthropologist.
+Currently, I am a Wellcome Trust Fellow in Social Anthropology at the School of Social and Political Science at the University of Edinburgh, a Visiting Scholar at the Institute of Psychiatry, Psychology & Neuroscience, King’s College London, and an Editorial Board Member and Reviews Editor at the journal Medicine Anthropology Theory.

 I hold a PhD in Social Anthropology from York University (2021), an MA in Gender Studies from Central European University (2011), and a BMus (Hons) in Music from Dalhousie University (2010).